Online course publishers

 An online educational program that is both an online school and sells their own curriculum is considered by the University to be an online school and must meet the requirements specific to online schools to establish and maintain an “a-g” course list.

 Online course publishers are responsible for obtaining “a-g” approval on behalf of the schools, districts and programs that purchase or license their courses.
 UC grants a three-year approval status to all online courses that are certified as “a-g.”
-Every three years, publishers are required to resubmit their courses for "a-g" review.
+Every three years, publishers are required to complete the "a-g" online course approval process.

 When a new course from an online publisher is approved, it is automatically placed on the publisher’s “a-g” course list.
 Any school, district or program offering a publisher's online course can add the approved course to their “a-g” course list as a previously approved course.

 New online course publishers

 An online course publisher wishing to establish an “a-g” course list must:

 Assess courses against the iNACOL course standards.
 Only those courses that are formally assessed against the iNACOL Standards for Quality Online Courses may be submitted to UC for “a-g” approval.
 Depending on the curricular focus and reach of their courses, the online course publisher will either conduct a self-assessment of their individual course against the iNACOL course standards, or the California Learning Resource Network (CLRN) will evaluate the course against the iNACOL course standards and conduct a review of the course’s content against the California Content Standards or Common Core State Standards.